michaelmoussa/doctrine-qbmocker/README.md

 * Using this library for mocking the ODM query builder requires you to `composer require --dev "doctrine/mongodb-odm" "jmikola/geojson"` as well.

 ### PHPUnit support
-* Added support for phpunit 6 in version 1.0
+* Added support for PHPUnit 6 in version 1.0
-* Older phpunit versions are supported in versions 0.x
+* Older PHPUnit versions are supported in versions 0.x

 ### Contributing